 The level of FAL that Lloyd's requires a member to maintain is determined by Lloyd's based on the UK Prudential Regulation Authority (PRA) requirements and resource criteria.
 FAL has regard to a number of factors including but not limited to the nature and amount of risk to be underwritten by the member and the assessment of the reserving risk in respect of business that has been underwritten.
-Secured instruments and assets supporting the underwriting at Lloyd's at 31 December 2018 are US\$1,184.8m (2017: US\$918.6m).
+Secured instruments and assets supporting the underwriting at Lloyd's at 31 December 2019 are US\$1,285.5m (2018: US\$1,184.8m).
 The Managing Agent is able to make a call on the member's FAL to meet liquidity requirements or to settle losses.

-20 Funds in Syndicate
+20 Funds in Syndicate (FIS)

-As at 31 December 2018, the Syndicate held US\$233.8m (2017: US\$71.5m) of undistributed profit.
-The investment return for the calendar year was US\$(32.3m) (2017: US\$0.3m).
-During 2018 the 2015 closing profit balance of \$194.2m was allocated to funds in syndicate.
-For 2018, funds in syndicate are included in the statement of financial position under financial investments and the associated investment income reported in the non-technical account.
+As at 31 December 2019, the Syndicate held US\$397.8m (2018: US\$233.8m) of undistributed profit.
+The investment return for the calendar year was US\$7.9m (2018: loss US\$32.3m).
+During 2019 the 2016 closed year of account result of \$46.4m was invested within FIS.
+In 2019 capital injections of US\$83.8m and US\$29.0m occurred with a subsequent release of US\$2.9m.
+Funds in syndicate are included in the statement of financial position under financial investments and the associated investment income reported in the non-technical account.